Training opportunities are designed to provide a progressive competency growth in developing CP53 personnel, both professionally and technically.

-- Requests for training will be submitted through the Resource Allocation Selection System (RASS).
+- Requests for training will be submitted through GoArmyEd ( http://www.GoArmyEd.com).

-- Training Requests (SF 182s) must be input into RASS NLT 20 days prior to training start date.
+- Training Requests (SF 182s) must be input into GoArmyEd NLT 30 days prior to training start date.

-- Training must be documented in the employee's IDP and a copy of the IDP must be provided to the supervisor.
+- Training must be documented in the employee's IDP in Army Career Tracker ( http://www.actnow.army.mil) and approved by their supervisor.

 - Attendance at conferences/workshops/symposiums requires formal conference approval IAW current OSD, Army, and MEDCOM procedures and additional processing time.